JaCraig/Environs/README.md

 # Environs
-Small library to help simplify working with WMI
+Small library to help simplify working with WMI, LDAP, and various other random items.